 Smothering Rhubarb – How to Get Rid of Rhubarb?

-Another method to eliminate rhubarb, if you’re wondering whether will vinegar kill rhubarb or looking for alternatives, is to smother it.
+Another method to eliminate rhubarb, if you’re wondering whether vinegar kills rhubarb or looking for alternatives, is to smother it.
 This technique involves covering the plant with a layer of organic material, such as mulch or cardboard, to block out sunlight and prevent the plant from growing.
 To effectively smother rhubarb, follow these steps:

 - Cut the rhubarb stalks and leaves down to the ground.